The problem with French Braids on Curly Hair

 Maintaining the Style

-It can be disheartening to disappoint our mixed daughters when we cannot achieve a commercialized style that is meant for straight Caucasian hair.
-Elsa is defining a standard of beauty and reinforcing one image into young girl’s minds.
-We have taken that frustration as inspiration to create unique hairstyles that we share on Laufty Life Blog.
+It can be disheartening to disappoint our ethnic daughters when we cannot achieve a commercialized style that is meant for straight hair.
+Elsa is just one example of a standard of beauty that reinforces unattainable admiration in our kids.
+We have taken that frustration as inspiration to create unique hairstyles that are better suited for our hair types and we share them on our Blog.

 To my delight, these styles have all the straight-haired girls at their schools asking my daughters, who did your hair?